 In a large saucepan, place the quartered tomatoes and simmer for 30 minutes, or until tender.

 Place a food mill, strainer, or sieve on top of a large bowl.
 Add the tomatoes and separate the juice from the fruit's chunks, skins, and seeds.

 Return the resulting juice to a pan and turn on the heat.

-Add salt and pepper to taste, and any seasonings you'd like.
+Add salt and pepper to taste, the lemon juice if using, and any seasonings you'd like.
 Start with small amounts (about 1/4 teaspoon) and check again once the juice is ready, making adjustments as desired.

 Bring the juice to a boil to marry the flavors.
 If you added any additional seasonings, don't overcook the juice as the spices can't take too much heat.

 After boiling for 5 minutes, turn off the heat and let the juice rest in the pot.

 Allow the juice to cool, then can or freeze it.
 Alternatively, place jars in the refrigerator for immediate use.

 If you're short on time there are other options to make tomato juice: